 It’s a bold statement.
 Especially because taking it on requires that you take full responsibility for the quality of your life.
 That’s good news because it’s only and entirely up to you.
 Yay!
 But there’s the bad news, it’s only and entirely up to you – now there’s no one else to blame!

-If you’re reading this no doubt you have goals, dreams, visions, and desires that you’d love to make into reality.
-And if you’re reading this that means you’re human, which also means you’ve got doubts, fears, and looming negative “what-ifs” that your well meaning brain is serving you regularly.
+You have goals, dreams, visions, and desires that you’d no doubt love to make into reality.
+And if you’re reading this that means you’re human, which also means you’ve got doubts, fears, and looming negative “what-ifs” that your well-meaning brain is serving you regularly.
 It’s trying to protect you from harm (aka failure) and it’s doing the diligent job of keeping you safe.

 But have you ever stopped and asked what you’re trying to stay safe from while going full-out toward the passions and dreams you hold?
 Is it people with sharp things?
 Tigers in bushes??

 No, you’re afraid of a nebulous concept of failure… which really is nothing to write home about.
 Because, if you were to dive into it you’d find nothing of substance there.

 But, I don’t want to get sidetracked by the worst-case scenarios and I don’t want you to either.
 Here’s why: Whatever you focus on you create.

 It’s somewhat a law of physics.
 Take race car drivers or anyone navigating at high speeds.
 They’ve got a pretty harrowing job.
 Not only do they have to succeed on that track, they also have to stay alive.
 They know without a shadow of a doubt that they absolutely have to keep their eye on exactly where they want to go.
 And, if there’s an obstacle in the periphery that they don’t want to hit, they cannot give it any attention because if they do, they go right into it.
 They have to stay laser-focused on where they want to go in order to get there.

 If this is true, which it is, then why would we tolerate looking at all the stuff we don’t want to have happen?